Just a few questions are listed below, please don't hesitate to send us yours. dsalowcountry@gmail.com

 -

 We have a responsibility to our community and our donors and work hard to ensure long-term sustainability of the organization.
 DSAL hosts Camps for youth with Down syndrome, brings speakers to educate our parents, provides new parents with materials and support, and strives to engineer new and exciting ways to keep our kids and families connected!
 All while saving and ensuring success in years to come.
+Click the heading of this question for more information on how to donate and specific ways we use your donation!

 -